fastenhealth/fasten-onprem/memory-bank/techContext.md

 ## Overall Architecture

 Fasten On-Prem employs a client-server architecture with a Go-based backend and an Angular frontend.
-The project is structured as a monorepo.
+The project is structured as a monorepo, which also includes a shared TypeScript library (`frontend/src/lib/`) intended for use in both the frontend and potential Web Workers or Node.js environments.

 ## Backend Technologies